bimlas/howto-distraction-free-desktop-workspace-for-developers/README.md

 Although the desktop environment can handle workspaces, many people do not use them because they may find them cumbersome to use.
 However, if you do move the windows you want to see side by side to a separate workspace, you need to find a solution to see the list of all open windows in one place; otherwise, you would have to mentally keep track of which window is in which workspace.

-Typically, we switch between windows based on a list of windows, whether through the desktop panel, a menu, or by pressing Alt+Tab.
+Typically, we switch between windows based on a list of windows, whether through the desktop panel, a menu, or by pressing `Alt+Tab`.
 The problem with this approach is that you have to search through the list and go through each item, which can be time-consuming and stressful, especially when there are many open windows.

 If a well-organized workflow can already be achieved in the terminal, what options do we have to make the desktop environment just as convenient?